-Bryan Young is the CEO of The First National Bank of Orwell, where he is the fifth generation of his family in leadership of the Bank.
-Prior to his appointment in 2016, he served as Vice President and CFO.
+Bryan Young is the President and CEO of The First National Bank of Orwell, where he is the fifth generation of his family in leadership of the Bank.
+Prior to his appointment in 2016, he served as Vice President and CFO from 2005.
+He worked previously for National Specialty Insurance in Madison, Wisconsin, and Thomson Financial First Call in Boston, Massachusetts.
 He earned a bachelor’s degree magna cum laude in Geography and Economics from the University of Vermont and a master’s degree in Finance, Investments and Banking from the University of Wisconsin-Madison.
-Bryan serves on the board of Addison County Home Health and Hospice as Treasurer, and participates in various musical endeavors, including the Bristol Band, the Middlebury Community Wind Ensemble, and the Orwell Town Band.
-He lives in Orwell with his wife, Sheri, and their sons, Nathaniel and Asa.
+Bryan serves as President of the board of Addison County Home Health and Hospice, Treasurer of the Town of Orwell, Vermont, and as a ski instructor at Pico Mountain.
+He plays in several local musical ensembles.
+He lives in Orwell with his wife, Sheri, and their two boys.

 Bruce Bernier has over twenty-five years of banking experience including roles in credit, loan review, residential, municipal, and commercial lending.
 Mr. Bernier joined Community Bank, NA by merger in 2017 as Team Leader and currently serves as the Commercial Lending Group Manager for the New England Region.
 Prior to joining Community Bank, Mr. Bernier served as the Senior Lender for Merchants Bank.

 James Brown started work at The Bank of Bennington in 2001 as its credit officer and was named President and CEO in 2008.
 He is a graduate of Saint Lawrence University with a BA in Economics and received his MBA from the University at Albany.
 He currently serves on the Board of Trustees for Southwestern Vermont Health Care and Bennington County Industrial Corp.